mjit584/2020/content/pages/waste/index.md

 When she heard there were job openings in Seine Bight, the decision was easy.
 She was going to build her own home, on her own land.
 She would make a name for herself and her family.

-Her newly-procured quarter acre of land was at the edge of town, where thick groves of mangroves met the Placencia lagoon.
+Her newly-procured quarter acre of land sat at the edge of town, where thick groves of mangroves met the Placencia lagoon.
 The water was knee-deep, she recalled, and they had to wear tall rubber boots to begin constructing her home.

 To build the land from the mangrove lagoon, Smith Martinez cut down the trees and filled the ground with gravel and sand.
 Her current home — a complex of four wooden houses, rebuilt after a devastating fire destroyed everything she owned — is the center of family life for her five children.
 It symbolizes how hard she’s worked: from a dishwasher at a restaurant to the executive chef at a resort, rising from poverty to homeownership.